hausenlot/UI-Repo/README.md

 - switching strategy by adding a dedicated script for that element and appending it on body so if there's a lot of element that uses js i will have a lot of it
 - Problem is I havent stress tested this so lets wing it.
 - Element with JS now works and also it displays its syntax too.
 Pretty cool~
+### Day 7
+- Added some Dropdowns
+- Realize I can actually just used 1 javascript function if I use a querySelecter instead and use a class or a partial of an ID to search will change this tomorrow